 Each aircraft was given an additional letter to identify it within its squadron.
 This letter was most often painted aft of the cocarde and forward of the waist window on the port side, and immediately forward of the second squadron code letter on the starboard side.
 The letters were re-used as new aircraft replaced lost or transferred aircraft.

 With the arrival of so many new Bomb Groups in England during the summer of 1943, group identification became of paramount significance.
-Aircraft in the 1st Air Division were assigned a white triangle, to be applied to the upper surface of the starboard wing (96") and both sides of the tail (72"), above the designator.
+Also on 1 July 1943, aircraft in the 1st Air Division were assigned a white triangle, to be applied to the upper surface of the starboard wing (96") and both sides of the tail (72"), above the designator.
 Each group within the division was assigned an individual letter, to be applied inside the triangle in insignia blue or black.
-The 384th became "Triangle P." The first missions flown by the group in June were flown without the group insignia, and it was applied to the aircraft during the first week of July 1943.
+The 384th became "Triangle P." The first missions flown by the group in June were flown without the group insignia or squadron markings, which began to be applied to the aircraft during the first week of July 1943.
 This initial marking scheme is illustrated in the following figure:

 June 29, 1943 saw another change in the national insignia, which was to be made immediately.
 In an effort to aid in identification, white bars were to be added on both sides of the cocarde, and the entire device was to be outlined in red.
 Unfortunately for the aircraft of the 384th, this meant applying them directly over the squadron code letters.
 The majority of photographs indicate that no effort was made to repaint the letters.
 This device, designated AN-I-9a, is specific to the late summer and fall of 1943.
 It can be identified in black and white photos by the red border appearing as a lighter shade of gray than the blue disc.